JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

 Black-eyed peas ([_Vigna unguiculata_](https://powo.science.kew.org/taxon/urn:lsid:ipni.org:names:1127257-2)) are <span eid="Q44448">leguminous plants</span> that grow best in semi-arid conditions, poor soils, and with little help.
 They are mainly annual heat-loving and drought-tolerant, and grow quickly, often giving a harvest within 100 days.
 Archaeological and genetic evidence shows that West Africans domesticated wild relatives of the plant at least 6,000 years ago.[^ref1] Because black-eyed peas mature quickly and produce reliably with only a little land and labor, they are an important part of mixed food systems: wild gathering, hunting, fishing, and <span eid="Q188989">aquaculture</span>, keeping small livestock and/or building larger herds, <span eid="Q397350">agroforestry</span>, and crop cultivation.
 Diverse specializations protect the community by relying on different foods at different times of the year and ensuring no single crop failure will cause a famine.[^ref2] The ease of growth and usefulness of this crop contributed to its spread from Africa to the Mediterranean, the Arabian Peninsula, central Asian, and the Indian subcontinent by 1500 BCE.
 <param ve-image
        fit="contain"
        label="Proposed spread of cowpea from its origins of domestication in Africa.
-Herniter et al., 2020, “Genetic, textual, and archeological evidence of the historical global spread of cowpea (Vigna unguiculata [L.] Walp.),” Legume Science, 2020. https://doi.org/10.1002/leg3.57." url="https://onlinelibrary.wiley.com/cms/asset/302e2d1e-bd02-4798-8a80-81195158ece3/leg357-fig-0002-m.jpg"> {#paragraph2}
+Ira A. Herniter et al., 2020, “Genetic, textual, and archeological evidence of the historical global spread of cowpea (Vigna unguiculata [L.] Walp.),” Legume Science (2020). https://doi.org/10.1002/leg3.57." url="https://onlinelibrary.wiley.com/cms/asset/302e2d1e-bd02-4798-8a80-81195158ece3/leg357-fig-0002-m.jpg"> {#paragraph2}